 Private Client Services

-At Morrisons, our Wills, Trusts and Estate solicitors provide a highly personalised service, drawing on expertise from around our firm, including our property, commercial law and tax planning solicitors, to ensure that your plans for the future are robust and that all your concerns are taken into account.
-We will take you step-by-step through the process, supporting you along the way, so that you can be confident that your wishes are accurately captured and that your legacy is secure.
+Our private client solicitors provide a highly personalised service, drawing on expertise from around our firm, including our property, commercial law and tax planning solicitors, to ensure that your plans for the future are robust and that all your concerns are taken into account.

 Whatever your circumstances, we will provide a highly professional, discreet service and help you to make clear plans and balanced decisions.